Jachimo/cheap-home-sensors/TempSensor/README-TempSensor.md

       take on some risk of counterfeits.
 (At least returns are easy.)
     * [Adafruit][adatemp] and [Pimoroni][digitemp] both have very nice
       versions for a few dollars more.
+  * **DHT11 / DHT22** - These are older sensors and seem to be less
+    accurate, although YMMV.
+  * **DS 1-Wire Sensors** - A bit slower, but these sensors tend to be physically smaller, so they're easier to use for remote monitoring, e.g. inside ductwork or even sealed into a probe for liquid temperature monitoring.

 * You probably also want **some sort of substrate** to assemble everything on.
 Use whatever you prefer.